tiltedphoques/TiltedEvolution/README.md

 <img src="https://avatars.githubusercontent.com/u/52131158?s=200&v=4" align="right"
      alt="Size Limit logo by Anton Lovchikov" width="110" height="100">

 Tilted Online is a framework created to enable multiplayer in Bethesda games, currently supporting **Skyrim Special Edition** and eventually **Fallout 4**.

 ## Getting started
 To play Tilted Online, go to the [nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/69993).

 Check out the [build guide](https://wiki.tiltedphoques.com/tilted-online/technical-documentation/build-guide) for setup and development info on the project.
 When writing code, check the CODE_GUIDELINES.md and make sure to run clang-format!

+## Reporting bugs
+If you would like to report a bug please report them in [bug-feature-reports](https://github.com/tiltedphoques/bug-feature-reports).
+Detailed and reproducible bug reports are of great importance for the development of the project.

 ## Contributing
 Have some experience in C++, and want to help advance the project faster?
 Contribute!